gwyatt40/Intermediate-Arduino/README.md

 We had to use the LCD Backpack again for this assignment, but with the added challenge of using a potentiometer to change to brightness of an LED and have the LCD display its value.

 ### Problems
-The LCD wiring and code was pretty much the same as in the last LCD assignment.
-The real challenge for this project was...
+The LCD wiring and code was pretty much the same as in the last LCD assignment I .
+The real challenge for this project was wiring and coding for the potentiometer.

 ## Motor Control